ajirios/videomount/README.md

 # videomount
-VideoMount was created to transform video playlists into TV channels.
+VideoMount was created to transform video playlists into TV channels - videomount.co.
+Source code has been redacted for proprietary purposes.